seladb/MemPlumber/README.md

 ## Feature Overview

 - Start and stop collecting data about memory allocations.
 Before starting or after stopping no information is being collected
-- Running in verbose mode which outputs for each allocation and deallocation: where in the code memory was allocated or freed and how much memory was allocated
+- Running in verbose mode which outputs for each allocation and de-allocation: where in the code memory was allocated or freed and how much memory was allocated
 - Run a memory leak test that outputs the number of leaked objects as well as the amount of memory leaked
-- Running the memory leak test in verbose mode also outputs where each leak happenned in the code and how much memory was leaked
+- Running the memory leak test in verbose mode also outputs where each leak happened in the code and how much memory was leaked
 - Run a static memory test that outputs the number of objects and the amount of memory that is allocated as static objects.
-This feature is only available if library is compliled with the `-DCOLLECT_STATIC_VAR_DATA=ON` flag
+This feature is only available if library is compiled with the `-DCOLLECT_STATIC_VAR_DATA=ON` flag
 - Write all output to either `stdout` or a file
 - Manually free all currently allocated memory

+## Examples

+It's often easier to understand the usage through examples.
+That's why MemPlumber is shipped with a few examples that are highly documented and explain the basic usage and features of this library.
+You can find all of them in the [Examples](https://github.com/seladb/MemPlumber/tree/master/Examples) section.
+Here is a brief overview of those examples:

+- [basic-example](https://github.com/seladb/MemPlumber/tree/master/Examples/basic-example.cpp) - provides a simple flow of starting MemPlumber, allocating some memory and then running a mem leak test

+- [static-example](https://github.com/seladb/MemPlumber/tree/master/Examples/static-example.cpp) - provides a simple flow of allocating several static variables, and running a static mem check.
+Please note you have to run this example when you compile MemPlumber with the `-DCOLLECT_STATIC_VAR_DATA=ON` flag

+- [dump-to-file-example](https://github.com/seladb/MemPlumber/tree/master/Examples/dump-to-file-example.cpp) - provides examples of how to dump verbose data to files, both data about memory allocations and de-allocations and data during mem leak test

 ## API Reference